ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ### Skansen

 Skansen is an open-air museum.
-There are historical buildings and traditional Swedish houses.
+There are historical buildings and traditional Swedish houses here.
 This museum also has a zoo and you can see rare animals like wolves, wild boars and peacocks.

 ![](/images/eurotrip-thumb/eurotrip-46.jpg)

 ![](/images/eurotrip-thumb/eurotrip-45.jpg)

 ![](/images/eurotrip-thumb/eurotrip-47.jpg)

+<a href="https://www.flickr.com/photos/chibicode/sets/72157647587142756" target="_blank">Photo credit: Shu Uesugi (CC-BY-SA)</a>